 I grew up in Glen Ellen, California, in the heart of Sonoma Valley and greatly miss the trails, mountains, and wildlife back home.
 But I love exploring the many neighborhoods of Chicago, running and biking the lakefront, and seeing live performances around the city.
 I’m obsessed with making the dumbest possible jokes, as frequently as my friends will allow.

 I’m a third-year PhD student in the Computer Science department at the University of Chicago, advised by Aloni Cohen.
-I’m interested in using theoretical computer science to tackle problems in civic life.
+I’m a theoretician interested in combinatorics, graph theory, and cryptography.

 Before starting my PhD, I spent two years at the MGGG Redistricting Lab at Tufts University, working with Dr. Moon Duchin to connect the academic study of computational redistricting with real-world applications.
 Many of my past papers and projects stem from that work.